mandrasch/ddev-codespaces-launch-blank/README.md

 DDEV is an open source tool for Docker-based PHP development environments.

-Launch a fresh blank Codespaces instance with DDEV installed, but no project configured yet
+Launch a new Codespaces instance with DDEV installed, but no DDEV project configured yet.

 See also